 Lesli complained to her gynecologist that her lower back hurt.
 She was told that she had probably lifted something incorrectly.
-She sought a second opinion and an ultrasound examination .Ovarian cysts, endometrial tissue, and fibroids were discovered around Lesli's ovaries and were removed by laparoscopy.
+She sought a second opinion and an ultrasound examination.
+Fibroids were discovered in Lesli's uterus and were removed by laparoscopy.
 Over 10 years later, Lesli began experiencing problems again.
 This time, the culprit was a tennis ball-sized fibroid above her uterus.

 Fibroids are benign tumors composed of smooth muscle cells wrapped in a fibrous covering.
 They are found in the wall of the uterus and sometimes on the cervix.
 They are also known as myomas, leiomyomas, or fibromyomas.

 Fibroids are more common in women in their 30s and 40s.
 Other risk factors for fibroids include family history, ethnicity (African-American women are more likely to have fibroids than Caucasian women), and obesity.

 In many women, fibroids go unnoticed and do not produce symptoms.
 In others, symptoms may include:

 Fibroids can form inside or outside the uterus, or within the uterine wall.
 They can grow larger than a grapefruit or remain as tiny as a pea.
 It is possible to have more than one fibroid, and have them in different sizes.